 Never assume that someone else has reported an emergency situation or suspicious activities.
 If you see something, say something to the appropriate party or parties immediately.
 Time is usually a critical factor in an emergency situation.

-The 24-hour emergency line is provided to respond to emergency situations that are or have a significant likelihood of causing damage to person or property during after hour times and on weekends.
-In the event that Unit Owners utilize the emergency line for reasons other than emergencies, Liberty Commons Condominium Trust and North Point Property Management, LLC. shall have the right to assess an administrative charge of $65 per call.
-Such charge shall be assessed to the individual Unit Owners account for reimbursement to the Association.
+The 24-hour emergency line is provided to respond to emergency situations1 that are or have a significant likelihood of causing damage to person or property during after hour times and on weekends.
+In the event that Unit Owners utilize the emergency line for reasons other than bona fide emergencies, Liberty Commons Condominium Trust has the right to assess any and all administrative and other charges on per call basis back to the Unit.
+Such charge shall be assessed to the individual Unit Owners account for reimbursement to the Trust.

 Most every Unit should be equipped with its own individual water shut-off within the Unit itself.
 In 2002, a water shut off was added to townhouses and is located in the wall of the main entry stairway behind a small access panel for the Berrington Road Units.
 All garden-style Units (ground level Units) have access to a Common Area where the main water shuts are located for their Unit and the townhouse above.
 This Common Area and the main water shut offs is accessible through an access panel in the back of the closet in the front of the Unit.
 Gates Crossing Units are slightly different in design and layout, and water meters and shut-offs are located in a different location.
 You should familiarize yourself with these water shutoffs prior to any emergency as water damage can be very costly and effect multiple Units in a short period of time.
 If there is a water main break before the water meters and shutoffs, contact the Leominster Water Department or the Police immediately, and then contact Liberty Commons’ Managing Agent.